User Researcher, UI/UX Designer

 I am an avid youtube user.
-It is a place where I can watch all of my favorite hobbies, passions in one space, unlike cable TV where I can only watch certain content at a time.
+It’s a place where I can watch all of my favorite hobbies, passions, and shows in one space.
 Over the years, I have accumulated many subscriptions to an of different channels.
 As I continue to subscribe to more and more channels, I have found it harder to organize my content due to the sheer amount.
 I decided to resolve this issue by developing a new feature called “My Channels” which would allow user to find content that is filtered categorized based through hashtags references.

 Before developing any actual product, I needed to understand who the user might be.
-I started asking questions as to who might fit the general youtube demographics and then focusing on the experience they have while organizing their subscriptions.
+I started developing questions as to who might fit the general youtube demographics and then focusing on the experience they have while organizing their subscriptions.
 I looked into YouTube’s mobile insights to gauge an understanding of the audience and what active users are interacting with.

 As of 2018, Youtube accounts for 1/3 of the people on the internet with over 149 million monthly users where the average age range is from 18-34 years old.
 The average mobile session lasts more than 40 minutes.
 50% of Youtube is viewed through mobile devices and it is estimated that 62% of people prefer video platforms to live television.
 It is predicted that by 2025, half of the viewers under 32 will not subscribe to a pay-TV service.

 With this rise in mobile viewership and the increasing number of channels, the capacity to filter content in the future will be much harder.
 Our mobile screens can only show us so much of what we would like to watch given dimensional and filtration limitations.
-Youtube takes into account the number of subscriptions a person may get, but misses the average number of subscriptions that a channel may have.
+Youtube takes into account the number of subscriptions a person may get, but misses the bar on providing an effective user experience when showing subscription based content.

 I asked youtube consumers, what feature they spend most of their time on, where they watch their content on and how many subscriptions they currently have in their account.